 - Encourages health and wellness as well as sustainable design and management

 - Builds community: Provide opportunity to link people within and across the Stanford community, and engage our local neighborhoods

 About the Location

 The 35-acre site was once home to Mid-Point Technology Park, Excite@Home and Ampex, the electronics company that pioneered reel-to-reel tape recorders.
 Stanford purchased the land in 2005, shortly after Stanford Health Care purchased four buildings on Broadway that are now outpatient clinics.
 Over the next 11 years, the university developed plans, conducted extensive public outreach, sought community feedback and worked with the planning commission and city council in the approval process.
 Construction began in 2017.

-Today, the new campus includes four modern office buildings, a café and outdoor promenade and plazas, a child care center (opening in fall 2019), parking garage and employee wellness center.
+Today, the new campus includes four modern office buildings, a café and outdoor promenade and plazas, a child care center, parking garage and employee wellness center.

 The structures and spaces were designed to operate cohesively as a campus and to ensure flexibility for future academic, office, research and medical uses.
 The covered arcades, French limestone exteriors, terra cotta design elements and open, well-lighted interiors echo elements of newer buildings on Stanford’s main campus.